Lessons from loadshedding: 12 strategies to help you save electricity

 2. One-pot meals are your friend

-TASTE readers recommend sticking to one-pot meals with minimal ingredients for the ultimate speedy supper – they’re fast and easy, and there’s very little washing up to do.
-(No-one wants to wash dishes by candlelight!)
+TASTE readers recommend sticking to one-pot meals with minimal ingredients for the ultimate speedy supper – they’re fast and easy, and there’s very little washing up, too.

 One-pot buttery orzo with leeks, baby marrows and Parmesan